fabianaapateanu/training-mobile-appium-desktop/README.md

         You can find the json with these capabilities here: (this can be copied directly in the `JSON Representation`)
         * `inspector/simpleYambaSession.json`

-     4. Click the `Start Session` button which will open a new session to the Yamba app with no element selected:
+     4. Click the `Start Session` button which will start the Appium session and open a new Inspector window to the Yamba app with no element selected:

         ![Alt text](screenshots/SimpleYambaSessionStarted.png?raw=true)

-3. Appium Inspector Session
+3. Appium Inspector
     When the session with the Yamba app is started you can inspect the application elements and perform basic interactions with them.